 Insights from the assessment process provide evidence of learning.
-This involves the learner, learning and teaching and learning community.
-These insights are used to inform increasingly impactful future learning and teaching mainly through monitoring and documenting, with some measuring and reporting of progress.
-It involves an ongoing process of observing, gather-ing, analysing, reflecting and responding to evidence of student learning.
+This involves the learner and teaching and learning community.
+These insights are used to inform increasingly impactful future learning and teaching, primarily through monitoring and documenting, with some measuring and reporting of progress.
+It is an ongoing process of observing, gathering, analyzing, reflecting, and responding to evidence of student learning.